matn7/CS-Notes/src/main/java/postgresql/README.md

 WHERE NOT EXISTS (SELECT 1 FROM orders o WHERE o.product_id = p.product_id);
 ```

-**37. Find the customers from a 'customers' table who have places at least one order in an 'orders' table.**
+**37. Find the customers from a 'customers' table who have placed at least one order in an 'orders' table.**

 ```sql
 SELECT c.customer_id